anycable/anycable/docs/pubsub.md

 By default, pub/sub is disabled (since the default broadcast adapter is legacy, fan-out Redis).
 To enable the pub/sub layer, you must provide the name of the provider via the `--pubsub` option.

 You also need to enable a compatible broadcasting adapter.
-See [Broadcast adapters](/ruby/broadcast_adapters.md).
+See [broadcasting](./broadcasting.md).

 **NOTE**: It's safe to enable `--pubsub` even if you're still using legacy broadcasting adapters (they do not pass messages through the pub/sub layer).